PREREQUISITE FOR

 The book, Fast Innovation, (by Michael L. George, et al., 2005,

 McGraw-Hill; p.
-167) presents a case study at Motorola which clearly shows how
+167) presents a case study which clearly shows how

 too many projects diminish the chances of project success.

-In 2002, Motorola’s Computer Group tried to develop 120 products, but resources were spread so thin that no products were introduced at all!
-The next year they cut the workload was reduced to 22 projects and they were able to introduce eight products in 24 to 28 months.
-In 2004, as they got more focused on only 20 projects, they were able to launch 14 products in 12 months.
+In the first, year a prominent company tried to develop 120 products, but resources were spread so thin that no products were introduced at all!
+The next year the workload was reduced to 22 projects and they were able to introduce eight products in 24 to 28 months.
+In the next year, as they got more focused on only 20 projects, they were able to launch 14 products in 12 months.
 Thus they were able to successfully launch almost twice as many products in half the time!

 The results of focusing product development and rationalizing away most existing products during a three year period was that manufacturing productivity tripled, early life failures decreased by 38 times, customer satisfaction rose from 27% to 90%, revenue increased by 2.4 times, and operational earnings increased from -6% to +7%.